How does tennis scoring work?

 Points, Games, and Sets

 A set is won when a player wins six games with a two-game margin.
 If games reach 6-6, a tiebreak is played to determine the set winner.
-A match typically consists of best-of-three or best-of-five sets.
+Match length varies by tournament format - men's matches are typically best-of-five sets, while women's and mixed doubles matches are usually best-of-three sets.

 Service Rules and Scoring